dionephy/Wysg.Musm/apps/Wysg.Musm.Radium/docs/NEW_PACS_METHODS_AND_AUTOMATION_SUMMARY_2025_01_16.md

 - **Use Cases**: Setting keyboard focus on lists, text fields, or other UI elements for user interaction

 #### Implementation Files
-- `SpyWindow.Procedures.Exec.cs` - SpyWindow execution and preset configuration
+- `AutomationWindow.Procedures.Exec.cs` - AutomationWindow execution and preset configuration
 - `ProcedureExecutor.cs` - Headless execution for automation sequences

 ### 3. New KnownControl Enum Entries